microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-connector-sdk-contracts-common.md

 ## SourcePropertyDefinition

 Defines a single source property for an item in data source.
-Read more about schema property definitions [here](/graph/api/resources/externalconnectors-property).
+For details about schema property definitions, see [property resource type](/graph/api/resources/externalconnectors-property).

 |Property |Type |Description |
 |:----------|:-------------|:----------|